jasonbot/be-your-own-rag/README.md

 If I knew how to do raw calls to the LSP, and which ones would make sense here, that would let me feed the LLM some better tools.

-I think using a LSP gives me the ability to
+I think using a LSP gives me the ability to:

 1. Utilize a large library of existing community projects to handle many languages.
 2. Use the LLM for what it's good at (gluing together information in context) while